 By his reaction, my reply came as a surprise.

-I imagine he was expecting something a little more sophisticated.
-A technique or a strategy.
+I imagine he was expecting something more tangible.
+Something that could be worked on or applied.

 But in terms of encouraging a healthy culture within a team or organisation, in bringing people with you, nothing is more powerful than a leader who has a strong understanding of their own well-being and happiness.